-Need website that allows internal or external users to interact with data stored in Microsoft Dataverse?
+Need a website that allows internal or external users to interact with data stored in Microsoft Dataverse?
 Power Apps portals may be just what you’re looking for.

-Over the past year, Microsoft has continued to add new functionality to Power Apps portals, demonstrating the company’s continued investment in the application and the platform’s increasing value as a website builder.
+Over the past year, Microsoft has continued to add new functionality to Power Apps portals, demonstrating the company’s continued investment in the application and its increasing value as a website builder.
 In this article, we’ll introduce you to portals and go over some of the most interesting new capabilities from the 2021 release waves.

 Power Apps portals is a low-code website builder that enables businesses to create personalized, responsive websites that both internal and external users can access to interact with data stored in Microsoft Dataverse.
 Portals was once only accessible as a Dynamics 365 add-on, but in 2019 it was made available as a stand-alone Power Platform application.

-The most significant value of using Power Apps portals is its ability to interact with Dataverse data trough forms and lists, which enables rapid development of portal capabilities that are responsive to the changing nature of a customer engagement.
+The most significant value of using Power Apps portals is its ability to interact with Dataverse data through forms and lists, which enables rapid development of portal capabilities that are responsive to the changing nature of a customer engagement.